-State Data Nationwide Data 1 1 Total Number of Long-Term Care Claims Reported 2 Total Number of Long-Term Care Claims Denied/Not Paid 3 Number of Claims Not Paid due to Preexisting Condition Exclusion 4 Number of Claims Not Paid due to Waiting (Elimination) Period Not Met 5 Net Number of Long-Term Care Claims Denied for Reporting Purposes (Line 2 Minus Line 3 Minus Line 4) 6 Percentage of Long-Term Care Claims Denied of Those Reported (Line 5 Divided By Line 1) 7 Number of Long-Term Care Claim Denied due to: 8 Long-Term Care Services Not Covered under the Policy 2 9 • Provider/Facility Not Qualified under the Policy 3 10 Benefit Eligibility Criteria Not Met 4 11 Other
+State Nationwide Data 1 Nationwide Data Data 1 Total Number of Long-Term Care Claims Reported 2 Total Number of Long-Term Care Claims Denied/Not Paid Total Hamber of Long Form Card Claims Delinos, No. 1 and 3 Number of Claims Not Paid due to Preexisting Condition Exclusion Trainbor of Glaine Not Fala dde to Flooklotting Condition Excitation 4 Number of Claims Not Paid due to Waiting (Elimination) Period Not Met - Trainbor of Claims Not I aid add to Waiting (Elimination) I clied Not Wet 5 Net Number of Long-Term Care Claims Denied for Reporting Purposes (Line 2 Minus Line 3 Minus Line 4) 6 0 Percentage of Long-Term Care Claims Denied of Those Reported (Line 5 Divided By Line 1) 7 Number of Long-Term Care Claim Denied due to: 8 Long-Term Care Services Not Covered under the Policy2 9 9 Provider/Facility Not Qualified under the Policy 3 The national desired and an action one) 10 Benefit Eligibility Criteria Not Met 4 20 2 11 Other

-1. The nationwide data may be viewed as a more representative and credible indicator where the data for claims reported and denied for your state are small in number.

-2. Example-home health care claim filed under a nursing home only policy.

-3. Example-a facility that does not meet the minimum level of care requirements or the licensing requirements as outlined in the policy.

-4. Examples-a benefit trigger not met, certification by a licensed health care practitioner not provided, no plan of care.
+- 1. The nationwide data may be viewed as a more representative and credible indicator where the data for claims reported and denied for your state are small in number. - 2.
+Example-home health care claim filed under a nursing home only policy. - 3.
+Example-a facility that does not meet the minimum level of care requirements or the licensing requirements as outlined in the policy. - 4.
+Examples-a benefit trigger not met, certification by a licensed health care practitioner not provided, no plan of care.